 The characteristics of this type of data are such that statistical and econometric techniques appropriate for their treatment have a specific nature, generally differentiated from those appropriate for time series data.
 The qualitative nature of most of the information, the representativity of the samples used and the censoring issues associated to the dependent variables are, among others, some of the aspects that distinguish these techniques from an econometric perspective.

 Furthermore, the growing importance of this type of information has also meant that a significant number of official surveys from different countries have a panel data structure.
 That is, one individual (person, household, firm) is observed for several time periods.
-This type of data have some econometric advantage and also requires the use of specific techniques.
+This type of data has some econometric advantages and also requires the use of specific techniques.

-It is directed by Sergi Jiménez-Martín, Professor of Economics at the Universitat Pompeu Fabra.
-Professor Jiménez-Martín is a Barcelona GSE Affiliated Professor.
+It is directed by Sergi Jiménez-Martín, Professor of Economics at the Universitat Pompeu Fabra and Barcelona GSE Affiliated Professor.

 PhD and master students in economics (or in the social sciences) who intend to or are in the process of preparing dissertations with an empirical component that requires an econometric treatment of individual data.

 Holders of undergraduate degrees in economics or the social sciences who wish to round out their background in quantitative topics that have a general and/or specific applicability.

 The schedule is designed to allow students to participate in all courses in the Microeconometrics program.